sveltejs/kit/documentation/docs/01-routing.md

 - `4xx` — client error
 - `5xx` — server error

-> For successful responses, SvelteKit will generate 304s automatically
+> For successful responses, SvelteKit will generate 304s automatically.

 If the returned `body` is an object, and no `content-type` header is returned, it will automatically be turned into a JSON response.
 (Don't worry about `$lib`, we'll get to that [later](#modules-lib).)

+> Returning nothing is equivalent to an explicit 404 response.

 For endpoints that handle other HTTP methods, like POST, export the corresponding function: